Valuation theory of exponential Hardy fields II: Principal parts of germs in the Hardy field of o-minimal exponential expansions of the reals: Some preliminaries

 If $(K,w)$ is a valued field, then we write $wa$ for the value of $a\in K$ and $wK$ for its value group $\{wa\mid 0\ne a\in K\}$.
 Further, we write $aw$ for the residue of $a$, and $Kw$ for the residue field.
 The valuation ring is denoted by ${\cal O}_w\,$.
-For generalities on valuation theory, see [R].
+For generalities on valuation theory, see \cite{[R]}, and for convex valuations in particular see \cite{[KS]} or \cite{[EP]}.